SAP-samples/cloud-extension-s4hana-business-process/mission/setup-cicd/README.md

 3. Open a Terminal

-- Log in

 4. Clone the forked GitHub repository

+- Go to the *projects* folder
-Execute the command from the projects folder
+- Execute the command from the projects folder

 ```bash
 git clone <your GitHub repository>